 If you have purchased an Ansys license and are configuring a license server, refer to this article instead.

-If you are an end user trying to use an existing network license rather than setup a license server, visit Configuring Zemax applications to access a Zemax network license
+If you are an end user trying to access an existing network license server rather than setup a license server, visit Configuring Zemax applications to access a Zemax network license

-This article explains how to configure a license server and client machine for use with an Opticstudio or OpticsBuilder or OpticsViewer network license that uses a Red USB or softkey.
-These use a license number such as L100000.
+This article explains how to configure a license server and client machine for use with an Opticstudio, OpticsBuilder or OpticsViewer network license that uses a Red USB license or softkey.
+These use a license number such as L100000 or T100000.

 If you are installing a license server that uses a black USB license (license numbers from 22000-40999) see this article.